-Abandoned laptop bag with IED content triggers bomb scare at Mangalore Airport
+Live bomb found in Abandoned laptop bag triggers bomb scare at Mangalore Airport

 According to reports, two men came in auto and left the bag near the ticket counter, which is near the VIP vehicles parking area.
 The bag, which was lying unattended near the entrance of the airport was removed from the spot by the airport security personnel at 8.45 am.

 Bomb disposal squad & dog squad have rushed to the Airport.
-Investigation underway.
+Investigation is underway.

-Speakin on the incident, Dr. PS Harsha, Commissioner of Police, Mangaluru, said, "As per protocol, investigation is on.
-CISF has cordoned off the area and bomb disposal squad has reached."
+Mangaluru Police Commissioner P S Harsha rushed to the airport along with a police team.
+An extensive search operation began with the help of bomb disposal and dog squads and metal detectors.

+"The CISF had found a suspicious bag, handled it as per the safety protocols and quickly informed the police control room.
+We have placed the bag in the isolation bay as per the safety protocol," Harsha later said in a video message.

 AirAsia flight makes emergency landing at Kolkata airport after woman claims she has bomb